 The Temple Beth Rishon community comes together every week to observe Shabbat.
 At other times throughout the year, we join together to celebrate Jewish Holidays and Festival events with participatory prayer, spiritual music, congregational meals, and a sense of togetherness and belonging.

 Following are brief descriptions of the major Jewish holidays celebrated at Temple Beth Rishon, including descriptions of the unique ways in which we celebrate together as a congregation.
-If you have any questions regarding any of these holidays or celebrations, please do not hesitate to contact the Rabbi, the Cantoror our VP of Religion, Michael Goldberg.
+If you have any questions regarding any of these holidays or celebrations, please do not hesitate to contact the Rabbi, the Cantoror our VP of Religion, David Schwartz

 The holidays are listed according to the Jewish calendar in chronological order beginning with the Fall High Holy Day Season.